Nothing ruins a sweet-sounding ride more than a trunk that vibrates and doors that rattle.

-While most cars came with some sort of sound deadening from the factory, the older the car, the lower the quality of materials used for sound deadening, and with the heavy resurgence of classic and muscle cars, this becomes a sizable problem.
+While most cars come with some sort of sound deadening from the factory, the older the car, the lower the quality of materials used for sound deadening, and with the heavy resurgence of classic and muscle cars, this becomes a sizable problem.

-What Is and Where to Place Sound Deadening Material?
+What Is Sound Deadening Material?

 Sound deadening material is often mistakenly thought of as a shield from outside noises.
 It should more accurately be thought of as a sound absorber, affixing itself the surface to reduce the surface’s ability to vibrate.

 Where before it resonated and rang, now it merely gives out a short tink.
 This same principle is applied to sound deadening your vehicle.

-Thick tar, supported by aluminum, which together make up the sound deadening material, act the same way your hand does around that empty can.
+Thick tar, supported by aluminum, which together makes up the sound deadening material, act the same way your hand does around that empty can.

 Instead of trying to cover up all the spaces in an attempt to block out the noise, try to find spaces in your door’s body and frame where you can turn tonnnngs into tinks.

-Most luxury vehicles already offer a light dressing of rubber on the door body to absorb road noise, but this too degrades over time, hardening with the hot and cold cycles until it has completely set.
+Most luxury vehicles already offer a light dressing of rubber on the door body to absorb road-noise, but this too degrades over time, hardening with the hot and cold cycles until it has completely set.

-If your vehicle is over five years old, it has seen thousands of hot and cold cycles, so it’s probably safe to assume your factory sound absorber has cured and is therefore less effective if not altogether useless.
+If your vehicle is over five years old, it has seen thousands of hot and cold cycles, so it’s probably safe to assume your factory sound absorber has cured and is, therefore, less effective if not altogether useless.

 Before purchasing sound deadening, you need to break it down and choose which areas you are going to deaden and what properties each section requires.

-Doors: wind noise, mechanical rattles and audio vibrations
+- Doors: wind noise, mechanical rattles, and audio vibrations

-Floor: road noise, drive-train, and thermal reduction
+- Floor: road-noise, drive-train, and thermal reduction

-Firewall: Thermal reduction, road noise, and engine noise
+- Firewall: Thermal reduction, road noise, and engine noise

-Trunk: Road noise, mechanical rattles, and audio vibrations
+- Trunk: Road noise, mechanical rattles, and audio vibrations

-Rear Deck: Audio vibrations and mechanical rattles
+- Rear Deck: Audio vibrations and mechanical rattles

-Roof: Wind noise and thermal reduction
+- Roof: Wind noise and thermal reduction

 While this product is packaged for window and door flashing, it is essentially the same as the original Dynamat product, but a lot cheaper.

 Peel & Seal is 0.045 inches thick with an adhesive rubberized asphalt sticky back, two layers of high strength polymer film over a reflective aluminum surface.

-When we first tried this product, we were skeptical about it’s adhesive properties.
-We found quickly that this concern was unfounded.
+When we first tried this product, we were skeptical about its adhesive properties.
+We quickly found that this concern was unfounded.

 As is always a good practice, clean the area to be sealed.
-We used a vacuum, compressed air, and finally a damp cloth to clean debris and dusty residue.
+We used a vacuum, compressed air, and finally a damp cloth to clean away debris and dusty residue.

-Use a wall paper seam-roller to smooth out the Peel & Seal — you’ll find that it takes the shape of where you put it.
+Use a wallpaper seam-roller to smooth out the Peel & Seal — you’ll find that it takes the shape of where you put it.

-This product was intended to be used for flashing and as a roof patch — any small holes you may have will be sealed over, and will keep water out.
+This product was intended to be used for flashing and as a roof patch — any small holes you may have will be sealed over and will keep water out.

-Consider an extra layer on areas that not only need sound deadening, but thermal insulation as well, such as the firewall.
+Consider an extra layer on areas that not only need sound deadening but thermal insulation as well, such as the firewall.

 From the Manufacturer of Peel & Seal

 Peel & Seal is a unique self-adhesive instant waterproof repair and flashing material.
-A super reinforced aluminum surface and rubberized asphalt adhesive that will instantly repair gutters and flashings, metal and flat roofs, RVs and mobile homes, trucks and trailers, skylights and anywhere leaks are a problem.
+A super reinforced aluminum surface and rubberized asphalt adhesive that will instantly repair gutters and flashings, metal and flat roofs, RVs and mobile homes, trucks, and trailers, skylights, and anywhere leaks are a problem.
 Just remove release paper, and press in place for an instant permanent repair.

 - Use for hundreds of repair projects